Current Groups & Organisations

 - The Friends of Hooded Plover Bellarine, is a group of volunteers works in partnership with Birdlife Australia throughout the year to raise awareness and protection for this threatened bird.

 Friends of Point Richards are based in a Coastal reserve in Portarlington.
-The most extensive stand of coastal vegetation occurs in the this Reserve and the Friends have regular working B's to revegetate and weed in the area.
-They also work on seating and tables, and interpretive signage along with flora and fauna walks.
+The most extensive stand of coastal vegetation occurs in the this Reserve and the Friends have regular working Bee's to revegetate and weed in the area.
+They also work on seating and tables and interpretive signage along with flora and fauna walks.

 - Friends of Yellow Gums Ocean Grove group is currently in development.
 To view the Draft Model Rules see link Model Rules Friends of Yellow Gums - Draft

 Supported by the City of Greater Geelong and Bellarine Catchment Network, the Yellow Gums and Ocean Grove Community is forming the new ‘Friends of Yellow Gums’ community group.
-More information is provided through this Facebook link. https://www.facebook.com/groups/364588070388033/ Events include flora and fauna walks, revegetation days and private land conservation education and advice.
+More information is provided through their Facebook page.
+Events include flora and fauna walks, revegetation days and private land conservation education and advice.

 - Geelong Environment Council The Geelong Environment Council Inc. (GEC) was formed in 1972 to assist in the protection of the environment in and around Geelong.
 GEC is one of Australia's earliest established, continuously running, independently incorporated community-based environmental organisations.
 We have been involved in founding the "Save the Otway’s" campaign in the early 1970's and were pivotal in lobbying for the creation of the Great Otway National Park along the Great Ocean Road immediately to the west of Geelong.
 GEC is a community voice for your environment.
 In a time of political, social, climate and environmental uncertainty, we aim at creating awarness of the aspects that make this section of our planet so special.